 Have students compare different book covers to determine which best represents the story.
 This webpage shows six different covers for comparison.

 Teaching Idea #3 ~ The Whipping Boy – Full Movie on YouTube

 On the RIF website, you’ll find memory games, crossword puzzles, and word searches.
 These interactive activities are great fun for students and greatly improve vocabulary skills.

 You’ll find great discussion questions, vocabulary exercises, and character traits at the Appalachian State website.
 The book is divided into three sections with activities for each.
 Click the links below to go to each section.

-The Whipping Boy Book Unit contains graphic organizers for an interactive notebook and game activities covering vocabulary, comprehension questions, constructed response writing, and skill practice.
+The Whipping Boy Novel Study includes vocabulary practice, comprehension questions, constructed response writing, and skill practice.